PostHog/posthog.com/contents/blog/how-to-start-a-growth-team.md

 ## Define your team values

 In Thomas's opinion, one of the most effective things they did was to create a set of core team values.
-They were the team's compass: guiding decisions, settling debates, and driving overall culture.
+They were the team's compass, guiding decisions, settling debates, and driving overall culture.
+They were:

-Thomas shares their values:

-### Data over debate
+### i) Data over debate

 By focusing on hard numbers and concrete evidence, you can set aside biases and focus on effective solutions.

 If data was not available, Thomas and his team would often ship a small experiment to gather data and keep the team moving forward.
 They realized that building and learning from a bare-bones MVP is much quicker than having frustrating debates over what to build.

-### Everything should be an experiment
+### ii) Everything should be an experiment

 We already mentioned the benefits of experimenting everything, and Thomas and his team anchored this into their values.
 Thomas stresses that this did not mean everything needed to be an A/B test, but rather that every feature or change should have a plan:

 - What is the hypothesis of the change?
 - Who is the change targeting?
-- What metrics you will you look at?
+- What metrics will you look at?
 - How is the experiment going to be set up?
 - How long will it run for?
 - What do you plan to learn from it?